durdenz/ESP32-JD-STATE-6/ReadMe.md

 ## Jorde Notes:
 !!!!!
 YOU MUST ADD THESE FILES FOR THE CODE TO WORK !!!!!
-Each has been changed to include custom paramters the code relies on.
+Each has been changed to include custom parameters the code relies on.

 1. Add User_Setup.h File: